 How to Get to the Sealy Tarns Track

 The best way to get to the Mount Cook National Park hiking area is to drive here yourself.
-There is a large carpark here that you can leave you car for free.
-That being said, this carpark can get very busy in peak season, so plan to arrive early.
+There is a large car park here where you can leave your car for free.
+That being said, this car park can get very busy in peak season, so plan to arrive early.

 From the White Horse Hill Campsite, you’ll need to follow signs to the Sealy Tarns / Mueller Hut / Kea Point track.